IIIT-Delhi/IIIT-Delhi/README.md

      IIIT Delhi Email: [vikranth22570@iiitd.ac.in](mailto:vikranth22570@iiitd.ac.in)
      ```

+Refer to [students/Vikranth3140.md](students/Vikranth3140.md) to see how to create your markdown file.

 Once we verify that you have completed these steps and confirmed your IIIT Delhi email address, we will add you as a member of the IIIT-Delhi organization.

 ---